aphrochl/SwipeFlix/Phase3/README.md

 # SwipeFlix 3rd Phase

-Here, you can find the source code for the 3rd phase of the project and the Project directions.
+Here, you can find the source code for the 3rd phase of the project, the Report and the Project directions.